sjforman/sjforman.github.io/content/posts/calypta-health-is-live.md

 Meanwhile, external evidence has been accumulating.
 In head-to-head experiments this year (UK AI Security Institute and Oxford), frontier AI systems out-persuaded every class of expert human tested, including world-champion debaters who chose their own topics, and raised roughly [3x more real-money charitable donations than professional fundraisers](https://arxiv.org/abs/2606.16475).
 These systems clearly have the raw capability to change minds.
 Calypta is betting that this capability can be bent to positive and health-promoting purposes.

 Six guides are available now.
 They're free to use, with no signup required, because the people who most need this kind of support deserve easy access to it.
-But the flows aren't free to build or serve, so each one starts with a prepaid pool of conversations, and when the pool runs low, anyone can top it up.
+But they aren't free to build or serve, so each one starts with a prepaid pool of conversations, and when the pool runs low, anyone can top it up.
 You could sponsor some conversations now, if you're so inclined.
 Here are the six:

 * [MMR primary series](https://app.calyptahealth.com/pub/flows/mmr-primary-series) ([sponsor](https://app.calyptahealth.com/contribute/mmr-primary-series))
 * [HPV vaccination](https://app.calyptahealth.com/pub/flows/hpv-vaccination) ([sponsor](https://app.calyptahealth.com/contribute/hpv-vaccination))